5j54d93/Dcard-2022-Web-Frontend-Intern-Homework/README.md

 ### Rate Limit

-If [**5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework**](https://5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework) or this React app that run on your computer didn't work well, you may exceed GitHub Rest API Rate Limit.
+If [**5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework**](https://5j54d93.github.io/Dcard-2022-Web-Frontend-Intern-Homework) or this React app that run on your computer didn't work well, you may exceed GitHub Rest API Rate Limit which is up to 60 requests per hour.
 For more information, [view this official doc](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).

 ## MIT License｜© Ricky Chuang